 Fix the code violations

-When determining the best course of action, it’s crucial to consider the buyer’s ability to secure financing and insurance, as these factors heavily influence the sale process.
-Mortgage lenders typically mandate that sellers address any issues before closing, while local codes necessitate resolution to avoid potential fines.
-Consequently, addressing violations is often the optimal route for obtaining the best price for your house.
+When deciding how to handle code violations, it’s important to consider the buyer’s ability to obtain financing and insurance, as these heavily impact the sale.
+Mortgage lenders usually require sellers to fix issues before closing, and local codes must be followed to avoid fines.
+Therefore, resolving violations is often the best way to achieve the highest sale price for your home.

 Some violations are purely cosmetic and can be rectified with minimal expense and effort, such as draining and cleaning an unused pool, asbestos removal, repainting peeling surfaces, and basic landscaping.
 However, more substantial problems like plumbing issues or structural damage may incur higher costs and require more time to rectify.
 If funds or time constraints prevent undertaking these repairs, exploring alternative options may be necessary.